High dimensional stochastic regression with latent factors, endogeneity and nonlinearity: Numerical properties

 where $e_{j,t}$ are independent and $N(0, 1)$.
 The other settings are the same as the first part of this example.
 The results are reported in Table \ref{table3} and Fig.\ref{fig7}.
 The patterns are similar to those in Table \ref{table1} and Fig.\ref{fig4}, except that for a fixed $p$, the performance does not necessarily improve when the sample size $T$ increases; see Fig.\ref{fig7}.
 This is due to the nonstationary nature of the factors defined in (\ref{ex11}): new observations bring in the information on the new and time-varying underlying structure as far as the factor processes are concerned.
-We also notice that now the accuracy of the estimation is not as good as that in the stationary cases.

 {\bf Example 2}.
 We now consider a model with nonlinear regression function.
 Let $\bu_t = u_t$ be a univariate AR(1) process defined by $u_t=0.5u_{t-1}+e_t$ with independent $N(0,1)$ innovations $e_t$.
 The nonlinear regression function ${\bf g}(u_t)=(g_1(u_t),\ldots,g_p(u_t))^{\T}$ was defined as